Reflexology &

-I live with my family in the lovely town of Tonbridge and provide relaxing Reflexology sessions for women from my little garden room, The Rest Nest.
-Natural approaches to wellbeing have always resonated with me and back in 2000 my interest led to studying holistic therapies with Joyce West at Essential Care Training.
+Natural approaches to wellbeing have always resonated with me and back in 2000 my interest led to studying with Joyce West at Essential Care Training in Surrey.
 I gained diplomas for Indian Head Massage and Reflexology Practitioner, then began working as a mobile therapist.

-With a foundation in level 3 training, I have refreshed my skills and expanded my knowledge with further courses in Reflexology Lymph Drainage (RLD) and Face Reflexology Clooney Concept (FRCC).
-I am committed to growing my skillset with regular CPD, including plans to study Reflexology for Menopause this year.
+Building on a foundation of level 3 training, I have completed further specialist courses in Reflexology Lymph Drainage (RLD), Face Reflexology Clooney Concept (FRCC) and Supine Indian Head Massage.
+I am committed to learning and growing my skillset and currently am studying Reflexology for Menopause.

 Close-up of a woman's feet resting peacefully, representing relaxation and reflexology services at The Rest Nest in Tonbridge, Kent.

-I am insured and registered with The Federation of Holistic Therapists
+I am fully insured and registered with the Federation of Holistic Therapists

 Federation of Holistic Therapists (FHT) logo, indicating Dawn’s professional reflexology credentials.